irydacea/wespal/INSTALL.md

 Building from source
 --------------------

+> [!IMPORTANT]
+> If you are checking out the source code from Git and wish to use the internal version of KImageFormats, you **must** make sure all Git submodules are checked out first by using the following commands.
+Failure to do so **will** result in build-time errors.
+> ```
+> $ git submodule init
+> $ git submodule update
+> ```

-First, after unpacking the source code you need to set up the CMake build directory:
+After unpacking the source code you need to set up the CMake build directory:

 ```
 $ cd wespal-X.Y.Z/